zacharylavallee/COT6930-Assignment01/README.md

 # Research Question

-How does Temperature, Context Size, and Prediction Length affect response time and response quality?
+How does Temperature, Context Size, and Prediction Length affect response time and quality?

 ## Arguments